researchart/fse20/submissions/reusable/java-ranger/README.md

 - Mode 5 corresponds to the addition of early-returns summarization to Mode 4.
 Results of running Java Ranger in this mode are shown in the "+early return summ." column in Tables 4a and 4b.

 All steps below can be run in parallel to save compute time.
 The runs of Java Ranger (not SPF) for the WBS, TCAS benchmarks should finish within five minutes at most.
 Also, the runs of the Schedule benchmark for both SPF and Java Ranger should finish within a minute.
 All the runs for SPF will take much longer than Java Ranger to complete.
 Each command below will generate a log file in the fse20/submissions/reusable/java-ranger/logs directory.
 A run is complete when Java Ranger has completed writing to the log file.

+None of the commands will print anything to stdout/stderr while the command is running.
+To ensure that each command is doing something productive, run `cd <directory-containing-this-README>/logs; tail -f <LOG FILE NAME>` to check the contents of the log file of each process as they are being updated.
+We mention the "LOG FILE NAME" for each benchmark below.
+Please note that many of the below command will produce multiple log files.

 1. cd src/examples/veritesting/wbs/ && ./runWBS-SPF.sh && cd ../../../..
   - runs Java Ranger in mode 1 (same as running SPF) on the WBS benchmark with the step function run for five steps with each step taking 3 new symbolic inputs.
+  - LOG FILE NAME = wbs.10step.mode2.log, wbs.10step.mode3.log, wbs.10step.mode4.log, wbs.10step.mode5.log, wbs.5step.mode1.log
 2. cd src/examples/veritesting/wbs/ && ./runWBS-JR.sh && cd ../../../..
   - runs Java Ranger on the WBS benchmark for 10 steps under modes 2, 3, 4, 5.
 This run should finish within a couple of minutes.
+  - LOG FILE NAME = tcas.10step.mode2.log, tcas.10step.mode3.log, tcas.10step.mode4.log, tcas.10step.mode5.log
 3. cd src/examples/veritesting/tcas/ && ./runTCAS-SPF.sh && cd ../../../..
   - runs Java Ranger in mode 1 on the TCAS benchmark with the step function run for two steps with each step taking 12 new symbolic inputs.
+  - LOG FILE NAME = tcas.2step.mode1.log
 4. cd src/examples/veritesting/tcas/ && ./runTCAS-JR.sh && cd ../../../..
  - runs Java Ranger in modes 2, 3, 4, 5 on the TCAS benchmark for 10 steps.
 This run should finish within a couple of minutes.
 5. cd src/examples/veritesting/replace/ && ./runReplace.sh && cd ../../../..